Leon924/DigitalBackendNotes/README.md

-This repo is created fr storing some tutorial docs of Digital Bakcend.
+This repo is created for storing some tutorial docs of Digital Bakcend.